 - How single variant tests work

 - Adjusting for covariates; how and why

-- Allowing for relatedness

-- Trait transformation
+- Trait transformation (briefly)

-- Issues of mis-specification and small-sample artefacts
+- Issues of mis-specification, and small sample

 - Binary outcomes (briefly)

 Regression tells us about differences.
 How do the phenotypes (Y) of these people differ, according to their genotype (G)?